-The cyber:bot robot's drive motors are Parallax Continuous Rotation Servos.
-These servos need to be centered before moving on to navigation activities.
+The cyber:bot robot's drive motors are called Continuous Rotation Servos.
+If you received your robot preassembled, these servos might need to be re-centered before moving on to navigation activities.

-- If you just followed the directions in the Build your cyber:bot tutorial, you will have already centered your servos, and you can skip to the next page.
+- If you just followed the directions in the Build your cyber:bot tutorial, you will have already centered your servos, and you can skip to the next page: Servo Direction

 - If you were just given an assembled cyber:bot to use, the servos might need to be re-centered.
 Use the test below to find out.